open-sauced/docs/docs/community/100-days-of-oss.md

 - **Find a project:** Explore the [OpenSauced](https://opensauced.pizza/) website to find a project that interests you.
 You can also check out the [weekly post](https://dev.to/bekahhw/series/) for exciting contribution opportunities.
 - **Take our Intro To Open Source Course:** If you're new to open source, we recommend taking our [Intro to Open Source](https://intro.opensauced.pizza/#/) course to learn more about open source and how to get started.
-- **Record your journey:** You will learn alot as you navigate this challenge, so we highly recommend using our [#100DaysOfOSS journal template](https://github.com/open-sauced/100-days-of-oss-template) on GitHub or [Notion](https://www.notion.so/a0m0rajab/100-Days-Of-Open-Source-2615e66772e14152897002e348c5f1bc?pvs=13) to help you reflect.
-Remember, this is _your_ journey, so feel free to customize them how ever you like.
+- **Record your journey:** You will learn a lot as you navigate this challenge, so we highly recommend using our [#100DaysOfOSS journal template](https://github.com/open-sauced/100-days-of-oss-template) on GitHub or [Notion](https://www.notion.so/a0m0rajab/100-Days-Of-Open-Source-2615e66772e14152897002e348c5f1bc?pvs=13) to help you reflect.
+Remember, this is _your_ journey, so feel free to customize them however you like.

 ## The Power of the #100DaysOfOSS Challenge